mannyinwang/Stock_Analysis_Challenge/README.md

 Based on the information form the charts, I will recommend that investments be made in **ENPH** and **RUN**. **ENPH** grew by 129% while **RUN** by 5.5% at the end of 2017 and at the end of 2018 **ENPH** grew by 81.9% while **RUN** by 84.0%

-Looking at the charts, you will also observe that the total daily volumes traded for both stocks increased exponentially. **ENPH** volumes increased by 173% while that of **RUN** increased by 87%, showing that there is a lot of interest in both stocks.
+Looking at the charts, you will also observe that the total daily volumes traded for both stocks increased exponentially. **ENPH** volumes increased by 173% while that of **RUN** increased by 87%, showing that there is alot of interest in both stocks.

 ### Runtime Analysis

 From refactoring the code, the runtime of the program reduced significantly.
 The runtime is as follows:

-<<<<<<< HEAD
 * The runtime of the refactored code took approximately 0.23 second for 2017 worksheet while it was 0.84 second for the normal code, the images below shows the different runtime.